opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/README.md

 For unsuccessful requests, we will provide an appropriate status code and error message to indicate the reason for the failure.

-For this API, here is a (non-exhaustive) list of reasons why a request may fail:
+A (non-exhaustive) list of reasons why a request may fail is as follows:

 1. The request body is invalid because of missing mandatory fields or invalid field values.
 The error message will provide more details.
 2. The recipient has been blacklisted.
 For more information, [see here](recipient-blacklist.md).